 Junior ISAs allow parents and grandparents to put money aside for children; Help to Buy and Lifetime ISAs incentivise young people to save for a first home; while the standard ISA lets anyone put money into tax-free cash accounts or stock market-linked investments.

-ISAs have a lot to offer, but before you decide whether any of the options are for you, it is useful to dispel a few potential myths and concerns.
+ISAs have a lot to offer, but before you decide whether any of the options are for you, it's useful to dispel a few potential myths and concerns.

 Myth 1: Your money is locked up in an ISA